-- May the provider shut off my service even if I have kids?
+- I have kids.
+Can the provider shut off my service?

-- May the provider shut off my service for nonpayment even in winter?
+- Can the provider shut off my service for nonpayment in the winter?

-- What if I did not get any notice that my service was going to be shut off?
+- What if I did not get any notice that my service would be shut off?

 - What if I disagree with my bill?